justinwonderwall/Capstone_Project/README.md

 ## How to Use

-1. Ensure you have a Python environment with the necessary libraries installed (Pandas, Numpy).
+1. Ensure you have a Python environment with the necessary libraries installed.
 2. Place the raw data files in the `/data/raw/` directory.
-3. Open and run all cells in the `/notebooks/data_test.ipynb` notebook in sequential order.
+3. Open and run all cells in the `/notebook/1._ETL_Pipeline.ipynb` notebook in sequential order.
 4. The processed data will be automatically saved in the `/data/processed/` folder.
 5. In Power BI, use "Get Data" -> "Text/CSV" to import these processed files and build the data model based on the fact and dimension table relationships.